-Food prep lines absolutely love sandwich and salad stations.
+Food prep lines absolutely love salad and sandwich prep tables.
 Ingredients are kept cold, yet are easy to access.
 Built-in cutting boards provide the perfect work surface.
-Hoods keep the work area free of contamination as well as insulated.
+Hoods keep the work area free of contamination, as well as insulated.

 Frequently Asked Questions About Commercial Sandwich Prep Tables

 Which are more useful on a sandwich prep table, drawers or doors?